 - - May need time to create an intermediate format

 The form of this migration should be similar to the migration script: a lib with a rake task.

 Does that response suit you?

-RE: How difficult is it to Extricate a Specific Project and port it into a Separate Redmine Instance(Install)? - Added by Calvin Cheng about 14 years ago
+RE: How difficult is it to Extricate a Specific Project and port it into a Separate Redmine Instance(Install)? - Added by Calvin Cheng over 14 years ago

 Ouch... so I have to learn about ActiveRecord and Rails after all.
 Heh....